-If multiple users need the same permissions, it is easier to add a group and then add users to the group.
+If multiple users need the same privileges, the most efficient method is to add a group and then add users to the group.

 Sets the login name for the user.
 This field is required, must be 16 characters or less and may only contain letters, numbers, and a period, hyphen, or underscore.